paulcleetus/petclinic/README.md

 Service written in NodeJS as part of the scalable services assignment

-Pre-requisites:
+# Pre-requisites
-Git
+- Git
-Docker
+- Docker

-To Run the service
+# Run the service

+Checkout locally the code from repo
 `git clone https://github.com/paulcleetus/petclinic.git`

 Build the Docker Image